GalaxyEClinical/CdashIgAppInfo/README.md

 - Clinical Research Programmers

 Given the diverse technical background of this group, our landing page guide aims to provide the group with information to enable them to understand the features, design, implementation, and installation of the CdashIg App to streamline the adoption of the CDASHIG V2.2 standards.

+### Project Maturity:
+Beta software.
+We anticiplate a stable release in Q4 2022

+### Open Source License:
+Apache 2.0

 ### Project Owner:
 GalaxyeClinical LLC